At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

-Dogs were used on farms, in the military, and for hunting, fighting, ratting and baiting.
-That’s not to say they are no longer used for those purposes.
-But, let’s face it, most aren’t.
+Dogs worked on farms and in the military and helped with hunting, fighting, ratting, and baiting.
+That’s not to say they no longer serve those purposes.
+But, let’s face it, most are pets.

-One of the most ludicrous thoughts on this topic was, by docking the dog’s tail; you would prevent it from getting rabies.
+One of the most ludicrous thoughts on this topic was that you would prevent it from getting rabies by docking the dog’s tail.

 Mostly, it was done to avoid injuries from farm equipment.
 It would give another fighting dog something less to grip onto in pit fights.
-And let us not forget, because people believed it increased the dog’s speed and strengthened its back.
+And let us not forget that people believed it increased the dog’s speed and strengthened its back.

-Also, at one time, working and hunting dogs with docked tails were not taxed.
+Also, working and hunting dogs with docked tails weren’t taxed at one time.
 It never hurt to save a shilling or two.

-The only reasons for a docked tail that made sense are safety and cleanliness.
+Safety and cleanliness were the only reasons for a docked tail that made sense.

 Working and hunting dogs without tails were less likely to collect debris or amass feces around their rump.
-They were also less apt to get injured by getting caught in farm equipment, wagons, and carts.
+They were also less likely to get injured by being caught in farm equipment, wagons, and carts.

 Bobbed tail vs. docked tail?
-There are those who support the practice, but believe the term tail bobbing is less offensive than docking, even though it is the same thing.
+Some support the practice but believe tail bobbing is less offensive than docking, even though it is the same thing.

 Breeds with docked tails

-Fifty to seventy breeds have their docked tails.
+Fifty to 70 breeds have docked tails.
 Most are in the Terrier and Spaniel families.

-The ones we are most familiar with include: Airedale Terrier, American Cocker Spaniel, American Pit Bull Terrier, Australian Silky Terrier, Australian Shepherd, Australian Terrier, Bouvier des Flandres, Boxer, Brittany Spaniel, Cane Corso, Clumber Spaniel, Cocker Spaniel, Doberman Pinscher, English Springer Spaniel, German Short-haired/Wirehaired Pointer, Giant Schnauzer, Hungarian Vizsla, Irish Terrier, Jack Russell Terrier, Kerry Blue Terrier, King Charles Spaniel, Lakeland Terrier, Miniature Pinscher, Miniature Poodle, Miniature Schnauzer, Neapolitan Mastiff, Norfolk Terrier, Norwich Terrier, Old English Sheepdog, Parson Jack Russell Terrier, Pembroke Welsh Corgi, Rottweiler, Smooth Fox Terrier, Soft-coated Wheaten Terrier, Standard Poodle, Toy Poodle, Weimaraner, Wire-haired Fox Terrier, and Yorkshire Terrier.
+The ones we are most familiar with include Airedale Terrier, American Cocker Spaniel, American Pit Bull Terrier, Australian Silky Terrier, Australian Shepherd, Australian Terrier, Bouvier des Flandres, Boxer, Brittany Spaniel, Cane Corso, Clumber Spaniel, Cocker Spaniel, Doberman Pinscher, English Springer Spaniel, German Short-haired/Wirehaired Pointer, Giant Schnauzer, Hungarian Vizsla, Irish Terrier, Jack Russell Terrier, Kerry Blue Terrier, King Charles Spaniel, Lakeland Terrier, Miniature Pinscher, Miniature Poodle, Miniature Schnauzer, Neapolitan Mastiff, Norfolk Terrier, Norwich Terrier, Old English Sheepdog, Parson Jack Russell Terrier, Rottweiler, Smooth Fox Terrier, Soft-coated Wheaten Terrier, Standard Poodle, Toy Poodle, Weimaraner, Wirehaired Fox Terrier, and Yorkshire Terrier.

 Breeds with naturally docked tails

-The ones we are most familiar dog breeds with docked tails include Australian Shepherd, Australian Stumpy Tail Cattle Dog, Brittany Spaniel, Danish Swedish Farmdog, Jack Russell Terrier, Schipperke, and Pembroke Welsh Corgi.
+The most familiar dog breeds with docked tails include Australian Shepherd, Australian Stumpy Tail Cattle Dog, Brittany Spaniel, Danish Swedish Farmdog, Jack Russell Terrier, Schipperke, and Pembroke Welsh Corgi.

 Many of those are due to a gene mutation called C189G.
-Their tails were bred off them.
+Breeding removed their tails.